-- Reflect actual knowledge or performance, not test-taking skills and memorised facts - > Engage and motivate students to perform to the best of their ability - Be consistent with current educational theory and practice - ➢ Be rigorous in lesson plan design and teaching.
+- Reflect actual knowledge or performance, not test-taking skills and memorised facts - Engage and motivate students to perform to the best of their ability - Be consistent with current educational theory and practice - ➤ Be rigorous in lesson plan design and teaching.
 This includes the design of detailed instructions, activities and exercises.
+This promotes scaffolding of thinking, planning for thinking, assessing thinking about content, recognising the level of thinking students demonstrate.

 Be relevant in lesson plan design and teaching.
-A relevant task is when learners recognise the connection between classroom knowledge and situations outside the classroom.
+This enhances the learners' ability to evaluate, justify, infer, predict, conclude, revise, recommend, argue, prioritise, formulate, etc. A relevant task is when learners recognise the connection between classroom knowledge and situations outside the classroom.